Brian and Michael

-Brian and Michael are a British music duo best known for their 1978 UK number one hit single, "Matchstalk Men and Matchstalk Cats and Dogs".
+Brian and Michael were a British music duo best known for their 1978 UK number one hit single, "Matchstalk Men and Matchstalk Cats and Dogs".
 Without further chart entries, they remain one-hit wonders in the UK.
-They comprise two members: Michael Coleman and Kevin Parrott.
+They comprised two members: Michael Coleman and Kevin Parrott.

 Career

 The duo had originally been members of a Stax-style soul band called The Big Sound, working mainly in Denmark, Sweden and Germany, but also touring Israel in 1967.
 The Big Sound had previously backed singer Karol Keyes, now known as the actress Luan Peters.
-In Denmark, the band were the backing group to the Danish singer, Rock Nalle.
+In Denmark, the band were the backing group to the Danish singer Rock Nalle.

 The act Brian and Michael was originally called Burke and Jerk, a comedy duo composed of Brian Burke and Mick Coleman, formed in 1976, some nine years after Coleman had left The Big Sound.
 During the intervening years Parrott and Coleman had stayed friends, and Coleman had followed Parrott's recording career as lead guitarist with Manchester rock band Oscar, who were signed to DJM Records.

 When Coleman first wrote "Matchstalk Men and Matchstalk Cats and Dogs", he took the song to Parrott.
 The latter borrowed the estimated £1,000 to produce the record which was recorded at Pluto Studios in Stockport, in the same building as Strawberry Studios.
 Pluto Studios was owned by the former Herman's Hermits rhythm guitar player Keith Hopwood.
 The song was recorded over three sessions starting on 25 September 1977.
 The brass band on the recording is Tintwistle Brass Band, from the village in Derbyshire where Parrott lived at the time.

 Parrott tried without success to get a release with several record labels, but eventually secured a recording contract with Pye Records.
 However, Brian Burke left the act just a couple of weeks after "Matchstalk Men and Matchstalk Cats and Dogs" was released on 25 November 1977, citing "family reasons".

 Parrott left Oscar after 10 years, and teamed up with Coleman again, in the live act to try to keep up the promotion of "Matchstalk Men", and had to be billed as 'Brian'.
 The first run of records had already been pressed as Brian and Michael before Burke had left the act.

-After their success, Brian and Michael released a follow-up single, "Evensong" (written by Phil Hampson), and an album, The Matchstalk Men, followed by a second album named I Can Count My Friends on One Hand.
+After their success, Brian and Michael released a follow-up single, "Evensong" (written by Phil Hampson), and an album, The Matchstalk Men, followed by a second album named We Can Count Our Friends on One Hand.
 Backing singers St Winifred's School Choir released an unsuccessful album entitled The Matchstalk Children.